The Recount Explainer Video

 Help the brand stand out with a no-bullshit positioning, savvy strategy, and eye-catching visuals that empower journalists and media makers to speak truth to power in high-impact, short-form videos.

-A modular system of title cards, infographics, and video treatments allow The Recount to capably distill the deluge of political content, beginning with the 2019 Democratic debates.
+A modular system of title cards, infographics, and video treatments allows The Recount to capably distill the deluge of political content, beginning with the 2019 Democratic debates.

 In an age of disinformation and alternative facts, it’s more important than ever for media brands to reveal and recount the truth.